The Essentials

 Depression can take away our motivation, energy, and make us feel weaker.
 Physical activity is also known to have a profound impact on our mental health and well-being.

-One study of over 13,000 male participants in Australia found men completing 2.5 hours per week of moderate-to-vigorous activity had 40% lower odds of experiencing mild to severe depression.[4]
+One study of over 13,000 male participants in Australia found that completing 2.5 hours per week of moderate-to-vigorous activity lowered one’s odds of experiencing mild to severe depression by 40%.[4]

 Social Life